Ed Ruscha’s Artists’ Books: An Innovative Approach

 every building on the sunset strip ed ruscha

 Every Building on the Sunset Strip (1966) is Ed Ruscha’s most famous artist book.
 At first glance, Every Building on the Sunset Strip looks like many other artist books by Ruscha.
 However, if you take the book out of its silver slipcase and open it, you will see that this book is far from normal.
-The 25-foot long accordion-folded book contains two continuous photographic views of the south and north side of the Sunset Strip.
+The 25-foot-long accordion-folded book contains two continuous photographic views of the south and north sides of the Sunset Strip.
 The photographs – as the title of the book already suggests – depict the entire architecture of the famous part of Sunset Boulevard.
 Using a paste-up technique Ed Ruscha combined the individual photos by hand.

 every building on the sunset strip

-It is however not only the unconventional format that made this book famous, but also the production progress of the photographs for the book is very special.
+It is not only the unconventional format that made this book famous, but also the production progress of the photographs for the book is very special.
 Ed Ruscha took the pictures with a so-called motorized camera and on film rolls.
-He placed his Nikon camera on a tripod and then on the loading area of his pick-up truck.
+He placed his Nikon camera on a tripod and then in the loading area of his pickup truck.
 In this way, Ed Ruscha and his team took several pictures per second as they drove along Sunset Boulevard at a speed of 12 km/h.
 Ruscha used this photographic technique for many years.
 Over five decades, he documented the important boulevards of Los Angeles in this way and shot at least 500,000 photographs.

 3. Thirtyfour Parking Lots (1967)